-Lyric soprano Verity Wingate recently finished her Masters degrees in Music and Performance at the Guildhall School of Music and Drama, London with Janice Chapman.
-She graduated with Distinction in both degrees.
-There she was coached by Eugene Asti, Lada Valesova and Susanna Stranders among others.
+Lyric soprano Verity Wingate graduated with distinction in her Masters in Performance from the Guildhall School of Music and Drama in 2017 and was also awarded a concert recital diploma.
+There she studied with Janice Chapman and was coached by Eugene Asti, Susanna Stranders, Michael Pugh and Lada Valesova among others.

 Verity was fortunate to be invited to join the Samling Artist Programme in November 2016, working intensively with Angelika Kirchschlarger, Simon Lepper and Shakespearean actor James Garnon, performing Rachmaninov and Schumann in the final recital at Sage Gateshead.

 Since the Guildhall, Verity has had several engagements with Alisdair Hogarth and other members of the Prince Consort, of which she is now a member herself.
 She made her debut at the Bath Festival in 2017 with 20 Classic Songs from a wide variety of composers; she has also made a series of classical films with Alisdair Hogarth and others, including Stephen Hough in his arrangement of 'Danny Boy'.
 She recently performed in a Classic FM, Facebook live event of love songs for Valentine's Day, live from the Wigmore Hall.

 In June, Verity joins Alisdair Hogarth and Andrew Staples in a recital of love songs at the Wigmore Hall.
 The same month she will perform a recital of songs by the pianist and composer Stephen Hough alongside the composer at Hertforshire Festival.